Cyber-Chic/themoorearchive/README.md

 <div align="center">

-# 📡 THE MOORE SIGNAL ARCHIVE
+# 📡 THE MOORE ARCHIVE TMA
 **PRINCIPAL INVESTIGATOR: ANGELA N. MOORE**
 *“I WANT TO LIVE AS THOUGH I TRAVELED BACK IN TIME...TO THIS VERY MOMENT.”*